VicoPico/Testhub/README.md

 - Pagination, filtering, and sorting are mandatory for list endpoints
 - Heavy text blobs (stack traces, stdout, stderr) are lazy-loaded
 - JSONB is used only for extensible metadata
+- Authentication and org scoping are enforced at the route boundary

 ---